 This concerns, among other things, the management of the Fund, acquiring and lending of cash and cash equivalents and entering into loan agreements.
-In addition, Venn Hypotheken B.V. is used for acquiring and servicing the mortgages of the Fund.
 These services take place at arm's length.

 During the reporting period, the following services of affiliated entities have been used: